saurabh2mishra/fluxrules/README.md

 # FluxRules

 A high-performance rule management and execution platform using the RETE algorithm.
-Built with FastAPI and have a modern but userfriendly UI.
+Built with FastAPI and have a modern and user-friendly UI.

 ## Features